Q: Why are you using different weight classes?

 Q: Why is there a separate category for trans athletes?

 A: Much like the biological differences between male and female, trans athletes also possess biological differences in terms of strength.
 USA Powerlifting’s traditional male and female s are based on sex.
-The MX gives a safe, inclusive for all gender identities to compete within USA Powerlifting.
-The MX allows athletes to compete in a category consistent with their gender.
+The MX category provides a safe, inclusive option for athletes of all genders and gender identities to compete within USA Powerlifting.

 Q: Can I compete in both the Female(or Male) and MX in the same meet?